YashviP/Python_chat_room/README.md

 server will first allow clients to connect and choose a username.
 Beyond this, the server will collect incoming messages and then distribute them to the rest of the connected clients.

+How to Run Code-
+First make sure you have installed threading and ​ tkinter.
+First run server script
+     $ python3 server.py
+And then client script
+     $ python3 client.py